Remote Manager¶

 Tabbed Browser¶

-Clicking an entry opens its web interface or RDP session in a new tab on the right panel.
+Clicking a leaf item opens its web interface or RDP session in a new tab on the right panel.

 | Feature | Behavior |